-Ordinance No. 2020-304 of 25 March 2020 provides that in certain civil cases, the courts may decide that the proceedings will take place without hearings.
-Parties have 15 days to oppose such a decision.
-On 27 April 2020, the President of the Paris Judicial Court issued an order stating that in most cases where the pleadings were scheduled for the 16 March - 24 June period, the judgment will be rendered without an oral hearing, failing opposition by a party.
-On 23 April, the Paris Court of appeal had issued a similar order concerning the pleadings scheduled for the 16 March - 24 May period.
+Ordinance No. 2020-304 of 25 March 202055 provides that for most civil cases, the courts may decide that the proceedings will take place without hearings.
+Parties have 15 days to oppose such a decision, except for certain procedures (notably summary proceedings).
+On 27 April and 29 May 2020, the President of the Paris Judicial Court issued orders stating that in most cases where the pleadings were scheduled for the 16 March - 10 July period, the judgment will be rendered without an oral hearing, failing opposition by a party, thereby generally resulting in the postponement of the hearing to a later date.
+Other Ordinances taken by the President of the Paris Judicial Court dated 7 and 29 May 2020, specified that summary proceedings regarding intellectual property matters, to be heard at hearing scheduled between 17 March and 1 June, will be decided on without any oral submission, and that hearings scheduled between 2 June and 10 July 2020 may be decided without oral submission.
+Since 11 May 2020, it is possible to file submissions for infringement seizures in court.
+These are dealt with without a hearing, as the magistrate reaches out to the counsel by mail or telephone if he deems it necessary to obtain further information.
+As regards the first president of the Appeal Court, he issued an Ordinance on 23 April, indicating that pleadings scheduled for the 16 March - 24 May period would be processed without hearings, subject to one of the party's objection.